The Story of Forai

 In 2008, two Bhutanese families sat around my (Jen’s) dining room table, sharing our Thanksgiving meal.
 After fleeing persecution in Bhutan and living in refugee camps in Nepal for sixteen years, the two families had been in the United States for just two weeks.
 They were surprised and thrilled to be with us in our home.

 “I never thought I’d be in an American’s home,” Dhital said.

 Hearing their stories of being forgotten in refugee camps in Nepal for over fifteen years, after being forced to leave their home in Bhutan in the early 90s, left us all both shocked and humbled.

-Less than a year later, in October 2009, Forai held its first gathering of American volunteers and women from Nepal, Bhutan, Burma, Togo and Kenya.
+Less than a year later, in October 2009, Forai held its first gathering of American volunteers and women from Nepal, Bhutan, Burma, Togo, and Kenya.
 We continued to see growth and momentum.
-In May of 2010 we formed a Board of Directors and incorporated as a non-profit in the state of Missouri.
-In May 2014, we received our 501(c)3 status and and in June celebrated the launch of our online store.
+In May 2010, we formed a Board of Directors and incorporated as a non-profit in the state of Missouri.
+In May 2014, we received our 501(c)3 status, and in June celebrated the launch of our online store.
 In October 2017, we moved into permanent workshop/office space on the campus of St. John the Baptist Catholic Church, sharing the building with several other refugee/immigrant-centered organizations.

 All of this is because, “hope is a beautiful thing.”

 Each year Forai walks alongside 8-12 refugee and immigrant women on the artisan/artisan-admin team and 20-30 women who take part in community sewing classes.
 Forai works to foster dignity and help these women’s stories be heard.
 We help empower them economically with income earned from their work.
 And Forai creates community, a space where women from different backgrounds and cultures are mutually giving and receiving.